Thank you TVStoreOnline.com for sponsoring my holiday attire.

 Make sure you’re ready for all the photo opportunities at Prairie Lights with the perfect Ugly Christmas Sweater.
 For all the Harry Potter fans can you spot all the goodies on the sweater?
 Lightening bolt, glasses, Hedwig, snitch, Deathly Hallows, and more are all on there.
 I even made the Gryffindor scarf that I’m wearing with my sweater!
 It’s knit in a long tube and is incredibly warm.
 I bet even Harry would approve!

-For the best experience, turn off your lights once you enter the park.
+- For the best experience, turn off your lights once you enter the park.
 (Just don’t forget to turn them back on when you exit!)
 And put on your favorite holiday playlist to enhance your drive with festive seasonal music.
+You can also check out the official Prairie Lights playlist, available on Spotify.